-If compared to a DSLR, you get both the image quality of 5D Mark IV but you get to buy it for the same price point as the 6D Mark II.
+If compared to a DSLR, you get the image quality of 5D Mark IV at the investment level of a 6D Mark II.

 It can do well shooting elusive animals in its habitat with its 8fps shooting capability not to mention its ability to shoot videos in 4K.

 And if you are shooting during sunset, it has a good performance even when shooting in high ISO.
 The only thing that you might not like about this camera is the fact that you get fewer lens options.